martinreynaert/TICCL/README.md

 module can also provide n-gram lists.

 For plain XML or TXT the C++ ticcltools module ``TICCL-stats`` is invoked.
-This is to data less well developed than the FoLiA module.
+This is to date less well developed than the FoLiA module.

 In fact, the module invoked will derive a frequency list for your corpus from your input files.
 This entails that in case you already